open-ephys/ephys-course/source/EEA/exday4TA.rst

       For large amplitude values of our amplified signal, say +2.6V, the difference is 0.4V and thus it adds 0.2V to +2.6V, giving a voltage divider output of 2.8V.

       Our signal is thus transformed to the 0.2-2.6V range, ready for the digitizing pin of the Teensy.
       Simulator to show this in action: https://tinyurl.com/yyv98thr

-    B. They can also use the firmata in Arduino, under 'File/Examples/Firmata'.
-The frequency they acquire at will be important for filtering later on in Bonsai.
+    B. There are lots of different Firmata scripts they can use, as long as they know the acquisition frequency as this will be important for filtering later on in Bonsai.

     C-D. Example Bonsai workflows are here: